Howard Eskin: Early life

 Eskin spent his first eight years growing up in Mt.
 Airy, Philadelphia.
 He then moved to Rhawnhurst, Philadelphia and lived there until he graduated from high school.
 He attended Northeast High School in Philadelphia where he graduated in 1968.
 He grew up as a fan of playing, and watching, sports including baseball, football, and basketball.
-He does not like the WNBA.
 He is Jewish.

 Career

 Eskin got his start in local radio at WFIL in 1972 when evening shift disc jockey George Michael hired him to be his engineer.

 In 1982, Eskin joined KYW-TV as a sports anchor.
 Eskin joined WIP in 1986 when it converted to a full-time sports radio format, and was behind the mic for its first program.
 Eskin's years on the air allowed him to frequently have special guest athletes or other sports figures on his program, with memorable interactions with Charles Barkley, Freddie Mitchell, Terrell Owens, Lenny Dykstra, Andre Iguodala, Bernard Hopkins, Jayson Werth and Cole Hamels.

 In 1992, Eskin co-hosted with John DeBella on a re-tooled version of WMMR's Morning zoo advertised as "Sports Rock".
 The collaboration was unsuccessful and ended by 1994.
 On television Eskin helped launch WTXF-TV's Ten O’Clock News as the station's original sports director from 1986 to 1991.

 In 1992, he rejoined KYW-TV and then WCAU-TV in 1996, where he served as a host and contributor to Sports Final until April 2005.
 In addition to his radio and television presence, Eskin wrote a column for the Philadelphia Daily News in the early 1990s.
 He also previously served as a contributor to The George Michael Sports Machine, ESPN's First Take, The Dan Patrick Show and The NFL Network.

 On September 20, 2007, Eskin logged his 5,000th radio show, more than anyone else in the country at the time, and celebrated his 25th year in television that same year.
 Guests on the show included Charles Barkley, Terrell Owens, and Billy Cunningham.

 On September 2, 2011, he hosted his last 3:00 to 7:00 PM show on WIP after nearly 6,000 shows and 25 years in that slot.

-In 2012, Eskin returned to WTXF as a contributor to the station's coverage of Eagles football (of which it carries most of the team's games through its network package.
+In 2012, Eskin returned to WTXF as a contributor to the station's coverage of Eagles football (of which it carries most of the team's games through its network package).